Gilford Motor Co Ltd v Horne: Facts

 The company had no such agreement with Gilford Motor about not competing, however Gilford Motor brought an action alleging that the company was used as an instrument of fraud to conceal Mr Horne's illegitimate actions.

 Judgment

 High Court

 Farwell J held that the covenant Mr Horne would not compete was broken.
-‘I cannot help feeling quite convinced that at any rate one of the reasons for the creation of that company was the fear of Mr Horne that he might commit breaches of the covenant in carrying on the business…’ But because the covenant was too wide and against public policy (restraint of trade?) he refused to enforce it.
+‘I cannot help feeling quite convinced that at any rate one of the reasons for the creation of that company was the fear of Mr Horne that he might commit breaches of the covenant in carrying on the business…’ But because the covenant was too wide and against public policy, he refused to enforce it.
 Gilford Motor appealed.

 Court of Appeal

 Lord Hanworth MR granted an injunction, so that Horne was forced to stop competing through the company.

 Lawrence LJ and Romer LJ concurred.